 Unfortunately, it is in Korean so if you can’t read the language then you’re kind of screwed.
 Fortunately, I can read Korean, but despite that, I still managed to get lost a couple times.
 It was still really enjoyable to sing along and feel that rush of being part of something bigger.
 It was kind of like a moment of solidarity that I felt with the audience and IU in that moment.

 It was a bit incredible because I’m sure I was the only black foreigner there.
 Although, no one really batted an eye at my presence either which is what I expected but perhaps I was expecting a little something since I wonder how many black fans like IU and how many of those same fans come to Korea and are able to see her in concert?
 Who knows?
-But the Korean people seem to be used to it, at least in Seoul, so they really really don’t seem to care.
+But the Korean people seem to be used to it, at least in Seoul.
+Seriously, they really really don’t seem to care.
 As long as you don’t make a fool of yourself, okay kids?

 Because I couldn’t record or take pictures during the concert, I can’t remember all too well the whole order of events.
 I also took no notes because again, I was not expecting to turn this into a post since I really just wanted to enjoy being in the moment instead of furiously taking down notes during the whole thing.
 Plus, despite the seats being softened by the cushion, the seats were pretty squashed together so honestly there wasn’t as much breathing room as you wanted.
 It was doable, but you just had to hope that the person next to you was tolerable or your whole concert experience could be a bust.
 Thankfully, I was in between a girl who appeared to have come solo, and a couple with the man sitting next to me.
 Both were alright, I suppose.
+My professor had another seat on the other side of the venue so unfortunately, we were separated but that was okay.

 Let me sidetrack a bit by just appreciating my view of the stage.
 For a reseller ticket, it’s not too shabby.
-I also take into consideration that the other concert that I was vying for, which was for BTS (hah!) a month ago at this time, would just gift me seats that made the boys look like tiny ants on stage.
-There are the screens, I know, but it would still be nice to see them somewhat up close, but perhaps I am spoiled since I saw them before at Mcountdown.
+I also took into consideration that the other concert that I was vying for, which was for BTS (hah!) a month ago at this time, would just gift me seats that made the boys look like tiny ants on stage.
+There are the screens, I know, but it would still be nice to see them somewhat up close, but perhaps I am spoiled since I saw them before at Mcountdown rather closely.
 And let me tell you, once you see your faves up close like how I saw BTS, Dreamcatcher, SHINee, and more on that music program, you can’t really go back to being satisfied with seeing them ant-sized especially considering how much lost money your bank account is crying over.

 Apparently, according to my professor, who had went to the BTS concert, I hadn’t missed much.
 In terms of the vocalists, I mean.
 She mentioned how it was clear that the vocal line of BTS weren’t as up to par as ARMY makes them seem, at least live.
-The praised the rap line, however.
+She praised the rap line, however.
 That made me feel better about missing out on the concert.

 But look, this leads me to my next point before I sign off on this post.
 I don’t really agonize over vocals like that.
 I just came to enjoy the show and that is what I got with IU.
 Sure, she is of course a very talented soloist, but I also like her personality and what she stands for as far as I can see.
 It’s a carefully crafted image which is understandable if you are aware of what IU has been through in her 10+ years in the industry, but it is an image that I find refreshing and quite unique.
 For example, at one point during one of her encores, she mentions Sulli, who we all know passed away this passed October.
 IU mentioned how Sulli would come to her Seoul concerts but leave before the en-encore, if I am recalling correctly what my professor told me.
 Unfortunately, in the moment IU was retelling this, I didn’t catch that.
 My Korean is still not that great sadly but I’m striving to get better in order to capture and understand moments like this for a better firsthand experience.